Joessarian/FIFA-Freestyle-16/README.md

     **If you have Cheat Engine installed**:

-        To view the source code for the .exe, open up the cheat table (say no if it asks to run a LUA script, click on "Table" on the menu bar, and click "Show Cheat Table LUA Script".
-This script will correspond with the one found in this repository (same script for both cheat tables and executables.
+        If you are using a cheat table and wish to view it's associated lua script, then to view the source code open up the cheat table (say no if it asks to run a LUA script, click on "Table" on the menu bar, and click "Show Cheat Table LUA Script".
+This script will correspond with the one found in this repository (same script for both cheat tables and executables).

-        You can generate an exe file of your own by clicking "Save As", change "Save as type" to "Cheat Engine Trainer Standalone", choose where you want to save it, and click "Save".
+        You can generate an exe file of your own (how the exe files are generated) by clicking "Save As", change "Save as type" to               "Cheat Engine Trainer Standalone", choose where you want to save it, and click "Save".

         A form will pop up.
 Choose the following settings: "Gigantic", "Target process is 64 bit, "LUA Symbols", "Max" for compression.
 Lastly, choose the icon file found within the downloaded zip file and click generate.

 - **(3.)** Choose the settings you wish to play with (make sure goal size option matches the db you have active)